 - Any other important terms

-Truth in Lending disclosures are often written into the lending contract, so you must read the entire agreement to find these details.
+TILA disclosures are often written into the lending contract, so you must read the entire agreement to find these details.

-TILA Exemptions
+TILA exemptions

 - Agricultural, business or organizational (business) credit

-- Non-owner-occupied rental property or owner-occupied rental property that the owner will occupy within one year; both of these are considered lending credit for business purposes and therefore not applicable for TILA
+- Non-owner-occupied rental property or owner-occupied rental property that the owner will occupy within one year; both of these are considered lending credit for business purposes and, therefore, not applicable for TILA

-- Business credit that is later refinanced
+- Business credit that’s later refinanced

 - Credit card renewal